Zveaga/Zveaga/README.md

-# Hi there and welcome to my profile.
+# Hi there👋 Welcome to my profile.

 My name is Rares and I am a software engineering student at Codam Coding College in Amsterdam.<br>